 The summer months can be intensely hot and humid, and not a good time to visit unless you enjoy a tropical storm.
 The park is quieter during the low season and campsites can close.
 Gorges may be too dangerous to enter, as there is a danger of flash flooding.

 The best place to stay in Karijini National Park is within the park itself.
 This will give you the most time to enjoy the best parts of the park.
 There are two main options:

-- The campground is walking distance to Dales Gorge which includes Fortesque Falls, Fern Pool and Circular Pool
+- The campground is within walking distance of Dales Gorge which includes Fortesque Falls, Fern Pool, and Circular Pool

 - Accommodation is on large, unpowered sites

-- Bookings highly recommended (book ahead for peak season or you’ll miss out)
+- Bookings are highly recommended (book ahead for peak season or you’ll miss out)